10 minute read

 Don’t be fooled by flight booking myths!

-There are quite a few!
+There are quite a few myths around on how to find cheap flights!
 Here are the major ones you’ll probably encounter:

 Myth: Flights have the best prices on certain days